hschhhwwwo0o/yamu/README.md

 npm run build-modules
 ```

-To compile the module yourself, go to the module folder and execute the compile command:
+If something went wrong, you can compile the modules yourself.
+To compile a module yourself, go to the module folder and execute the compile command:

 ```sh
 npm run compile